boomcamp/git-flow-demo/README.md

 3.)
-Done you can now push your changes to master branch `do not forget to push your new tags`.
+Done you can now push your changes to master branch `do not forget to push your newly created tags`.

-### Quick fix from master branch using Hotfixes!
+## Quick fix from master branch using Hotfixes!

 1.) git flow hotfix start broken-link